OpenBioMaps/.github/profile/README.md

 ## Hi there 👋

-The OpenBioMaps is community based project to support biodiversity data management
+The OpenBioMaps is community based project to support biodiversity data management.

+We also use gitlab to store our codes.
+Please visit the https://gitlab.com/openbiomaps for further information.

 <!--